lane-s/HW5/README.txt

 Terrain brush - Multiple materials, 2 shapes, add/remove
 3D Noise - cave digging
 -----------------------------------------------------------------------------------

-Usage:
+## Usage:

-Open up index.html on some web browser - I mostly tested with Google Chrome, but I checked Firefox and it works too
+Open up index.html on some web browser - tested with Google Chrome

 A 64x64x64 chunk of terrain will be generated